okhuarobo-osayuki/QR-code-component/README.md

   --pry-font-family: "Outfit", sans-serif;
 }
 ```

 ### Continued development

 I would love to imporve on my knowledge of media queries; especially writing less media query codes.

 ### Useful resources

-- [How to Set Width Ranges for Your CSS Media Queries by FreeCodeCamp](https://www.freecodecamp.org/news/media-queries-width-ranges/) - This helped me to understand better how use width rsnges in media queries.
+- [How to Set Width Ranges for Your CSS Media Queries by FreeCodeCamp](https://www.freecodecamp.org/news/media-queries-width-ranges/) - This helped me to understand better how use width ranges in media queries.
 - [Git Cheat Sheet by SamCollett](https://cheatography.com/samcollett/cheat-sheets/git/) - This contains important information on using git.

 ## Author